 Too Much Pinky Spread: If you find that your pinky toe is being pushed too far out and this is causing discomfort (or if your pinky toe is rubbing against the toe box of your footwear), there are several customizations you can make to the device that may be helpful.
 View Customization

-Correct Toes Sliding Off: If you find that your Correct Toes toe spacers are sliding off the ends of your toes, there are several things you can do to prevent this from happening, including using them underneath a conventional sock, using them in combination with Injinji toe socks, and trimming the pointed ends of the large and small pylons.
-You can also use two thin velcro straps looped through the cavities built into the device to keep the device rooted in place.
+Correct Toes Sliding Off: If you find that Correct Toes is sliding off the ends of your toes, there are several things you can do to prevent this from happening, including using the spacers underneath a conventional sock, using them in combination with Injinji toe socks, and trimming the pointed ends of the large and small pylons.
+You can also use two thin velcro straps looped through the cavities built into the device to keep it rooted in place.
 View Customization

 Bunion & Tailor’s Bunion: This modification can be helpful for anyone who is rehabilitating a bunion or tailor's bunion and who is looking to gain additional space between their first and second or fourth and fifth toes, respectively.
 This customization involves using one or more “shims” to help “bulk up” the device.
 View Customization